hai-vr/documentation/docs/products/xyvr/privacy.md

 the registry key containing the encryption key will not be included.
 :::

+## ChilloutVR login

+Requests to the ChilloutVR API are done using the url `https://api.abinteractive.net/1`

+When you connect to your ChilloutVR account using the XYVR application, it will do the following:
+- Send an HTTPS request to log in to your ChilloutVR account using your email and password.
+    - We will not save your email/username and password into any persistent storage.
+- Upon successful login:
+    - The application forgets your typed email and password.
+    - If the "Stay logged in" checkbox is checked:
+        - Store the access token into an encrypted file in `%APPDATA%/XYVR/.DO_NOT_SHARE__session-cookies.encrypted`
+    - Store the user ID and username of your account information in `%APPDATA%/XYVR/connectors.json`

 ## Data collection

 When you request a data collection, it will do the following: